Kutchup/Kutchup.github.io/README.md

 </script>
 ```

+The `body` tag has a default "user agent stylesheet" on the browser. `body` tag "user agent stylesheet" has a default `margin 8px`.
+Elements for grid and layout inherit stylesheet from body.

 # Ideas

 Set a nice icon for the user's bookmarks.
 Apparently most browsers look in the root directory by default but I have used the most common name scheme and attached the file to the html code with one minimal string `favicon.ico`.